-CPS offers a variety of resources to assist students as well as parents and caregivers in obtaining vision and hearing screenings.
+CPS offers a variety of resources to assist students as well as parents and caregivers in obtaining vision screenings.
 Vision screenings are required annually for students in Pre-K, K, 2nd, and 8th Grades.
-Hearing screenings are required annually for students in Pre-K, K, 1st, 2nd, and 3rd Grades.
-Students who are new to the district and students with an IEP must also receive vision and hearing screenings.
+Students who are new to the district and students with an IEP must also receive vision screenings.

-- Vision and hearing screenings are conducted to determine if a student requires a full vision and/or hearing exam.
+- Vision screenings are conducted to determine if a student requires a full vision exam.

-- Vision and hearing exams are done by a doctor to determine overall health and prescribe eyeglasses or hearing aids if needed.
+- Vision exams are done by a doctor to determine overall health and prescribe eyeglasses if needed.

 Screenings and Exam Referrals

-Vision and Hearing Screening Technicians are assigned to every school to provide free vision and hearing screenings for students.
+Vision Screening Technicians are assigned to every school to provide free vision screenings for students.
 Technicians reach out to the school to schedule services.
-If a student needs a vision or hearing exam, the technician will provide parents and caregivers with referral resources to ensure the parent is able to schedule an appointment for a vision or hearing exam.
+If a student needs a vision exam, the technician will provide parents and caregivers with referral resources to ensure the parent is able to schedule an appointment for a vision exam.
 Screening clinics are also available by appointment for students who were absent on screening days or who are new to the school.